Numigi/odoo-base-addons/numikube_database_backup/README.rst

 ---------------
 When the cron is ran, if the ``backups`` bucket does not exist on the minio server, it is created automatically.

+The parameter backups_minio_bucket must be set in the Odoo config file in order to identify the proper bucket for this client.

 Contributors
 ------------